 Fostering market excellence

 The industry has grown so significantly that an awards ceremony has been established to recognize the leaders in the market.
 FinTech Australia celebrated its new yearly award ceremony: The Finnies Awards.
 As of the 2018 ceremony, a handful of reputable companies lead the Fintech market for lending and borrowing.
-Namely, Afterpay was deemed the ‘FinTech Organization of the Year,’ and Civic Ledger was voted the ‘Emerging FinTech Organization of the Year.’
+Namely, Afterpay has been deemed the ‘FinTech Organization of the Year,’ and Civic Ledger was voted the ‘Emerging FinTech Organization of the Year.’

 Undiscovered FinTech potential